 }

-Toggle the paused
+Toggle the class with JavaScript:

 Can CSS animations be chained or sequenced?